kzinovjev/emle-mace/README.md

-A standalone Python package for training and evaluating the `EnergyEMLEMACE` model — a [MACE](https://github.com/ACEsuit/mace) potential extended with per-atom electrostatic properties required by the [EMLE-Engine](https://github.com/chemle/emle-engine) QM/MM framework.
+A standalone Python package for training and evaluating the `EnergyEMLEMACE` model — a [MACE](https://github.com/ACEsuit/mace) potential extended with per-atom electrostatic properties required by the [EMLE-Engine](https://github.com/chemle/emle-engine) ML/MM framework.

-## Background

-The `EnergyEMLEMACE` model and its training loop were originally developed on the `emle-mace` branch of a MACE fork.
-This package is a refactoring of that work into a separate repository that depends on unmodified upstream MACE and EMLE-Engine, rather than maintaining a fork.

 The integration is implemented almost entirely as monkey patches applied at training time to `mace.cli.run_train` and `mace.tools.train`.
 The patched functions are restored after